refiner-io/mobile-sdk-react-native/README.md

 #### Track Event

 `Track Event` lets you track user events.
-These events can be used to create user segments in Refiner.
+Events can be used to create user segments and target audiences in Refiner.

 ```javascript
 RNRefiner.trackEvent("EVENT_NAME");